Snowiiii/Pumpkin/docs/config/advanced.md

 ### Log Console

-Should be commands from players be logged in console
+Should commands from players be logged into the console?

 ```toml
 log_console=true